dsvenka/getting-and-cleaning-data/README.md

 Details of particular steps in each of the 5 steps above are in the comments directly in the sctipt itself.

+There is also codebook available in separate file codebook.txt .